 The National Agricultural Strategy signed by the State President at the beginning of 2002, spells out a national perspective on where Agriculture should be heading in the medium term.
-If we add to this the agricultural perspectives included in NEPAD, significant challenges lie ahead for Agriculture in the Western Cape. iKapa elihlumayo has become the clarion call for service delivery, and the Department has accepted its challenge and is already implementing its principles.
+If we add to this the agricultural perspectives included in NEPAD, significant challenges lie ahead for Agriculture in the Western Cape.
+The vision of "a home for all" and the iKapa elihlumayo strategy has become the clarion call for service delivery, and the Department has accepted its challenge and is already implementing the relevant principles.

 The most significant policy shift over the past two years has been the realignment of the Western Cape Department of Agriculture towards the establishment of and services rendered to emerging farmers.
 This immense task, including the land reform initiatives, which will effectively double the number of farmers in the Western Cape over the next 5-6 years, can only be executed with significant increases in the resources of the Department.
-The recently announced draft Agri-BEE framework will accelerate black economic empowerment in agriculture and place additional responsibilities on the Department.
+The recently announced draft AgriBEE framework will accelerate black economic empowerment in agriculture and place additional responsibilities on the Department.

-The imperative for the Department of Agriculture to service all agricultural sectors will have to be extended beyond the present involvement with the deciduous fruit industry and should include other strategic Western Cape sectors like wine, vegetables, fynbos, rooibos tea and buchu.
+The imperative for the Department of Agriculture to service all agricultural sectors will have to be extended to include other strategic Western Cape sectors like wine, vegetables, fynbos, rooibos tea and buchu.
 In the next three years this aspect will be incorporated in conjunction with the implementation of our recently announced research institutes.